tidepool-org/blip/README.md

 Reusable components (`app/components/`) shouldn't access the `config` object directly, so you should generate the `componentImageEndpoint` value above from a "page" component (`app/pages`), and pass it to the reusable component through a `props` value.

 At build-time, images all get bundled into `build/<version>/images/<component>/` directories.
-When adding images, don't forget to update the `develop.js` and `gulpfile.js` with the correct paths.
+When adding images, don't forget to update `files.js` with the correct paths.

 ### Fonts